-TECHNICAL ASSISTANT, JAAVSO AND NEWSLETTER PRODUCTION EDITOR, ARCHIVES, LIBRARY
+TECHNICAL ASSISTANT, JAAVSO, NEWSLETTER, AND ANNUAL REPORT PRODUCTION EDITOR, ARCHIVES, LIBRARY

 Michael Saladyga began working for the AAVSO in 1985, at the suggestion of his former boss, Dr. Dorrit Hoffleit, at the Yale Astronomy Dept. He worked for Dr. Hoffleit as a research assistant and computer programmer on the Bright Star Catalogue (4th ed.) and the Supplement to the BSC.

 Having been involved in just about every aspect of staff work at AAVSO Headquarters over the years, Mike's responsibilities now center on: compiling and archiving the non-automated variable star observations received at headquarters, including historical observations; production editor for the AAVSO Journal, AAVSO Newsletter, and AAVSO Annual Report; and arranging and cataloging the AAVSO's archives—an ongoing project begun in 2000.
 He is also called to assist other staff with their projects as needed.

 Mike and AAVSO Past-President Thomas R. Williams have published Advancing Variable Star Astronomy: The Centennial History of the AAVSO (2011, Cambridge University Press).